 For something to do in Madrid at night, why not combine dinner with an opera show?
 La Castafiore is the genius restaurant that came up with (get this,) an eatery that employs singing waitrons! … Yes, of course they’re good at singing.

 The restaurant was founded to provide employment for young local artists, and it quickly became a hit with tourists and residents alike.
 Each course of the meal is accompanied by an opera performance.
 You’ll be served Spanish dishes like tortilla española (potato omelette) and milk mousse while hearing some of the country’s finest music.

 Looking for a specific place to stay?
 These are our top recommendations for places to stay in Madrid!

 Best Hostel in Madrid: Ok Hostel Madrid

-Ok Hostel Madrid is a fun and social hostel located at the heart of Lavapies, and located in one of the best areas to stay in Madrid.
+Ok Hostel Madrid is a fun and social hostel located at the heart of Lavapies, and located in one of the best areas to stay in Spain and Madrid.

 A short walk from Plaza Mayor and Puerta del Sol, this is our favorite hostel in Madrid.
 It has an outdoor terrace, a book exchange, a small kitchen and common room.
 It’s really more than “ok” – you should check it out.

 This spectacular apartment located on the fifth floor of a historical building, has an amazing patio view that opens up to Plaza Mayor.
 The apartment can accommodate up to six guests and comes with amenities like wifi, a fully equipped kitchen, and air conditioning.